AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ---

+The advantages of TDD are:

+- It helps to **proactively** notice and solve a lot of bugs that otherwise could have persisted up to the production stage, which **increases the quality**.
+Notably thanks to acceptance criterias that helps to make sure the expected behavior is maintained and to think about the public interface.

+- It helps notice the dependencies and optimise them when the test is created and that dependencies are mocked.

-One of the advantage of TDD is that the test coverage is theoricaly 100%, with Ruby we used [Simplecov](https://github.com/colszowka/simplecov) to make sure it was.
+- It prevents developper from damaging other features when they work on a new feature, because the test coverage is theoricaly 100%, with Ruby we used [Simplecov](https://github.com/colszowka/simplecov) to make sure it was.
+So, bugs are noticed and located, notably during refactoring.

+- It becomes a part of the documentation and helps new developpers involved in the project to understand every part.
+It **increases development confidence**.

+- The process may be longer on the very short term but then saves a lot of time on the long term because it is **easier to find bugs** and it helps focus during the development process, so, to **increase productivity** and cost efficiency.

 ---